Data States and Types

 - Protected by application security, authentication, authorization

-- Other methods: data masking, and memory protection techniques (e.g., ASLR)
+- Memory protection techniques (e.g., ASLR)

 Data in Transit